 A few weeks ago I shared a neon pink and orange fringe pendant light that I made using my Glowforge laser cutter.
-At that time I just told you guys how many more ideas I had for light fixtures using the Glowforge.
+At that time I told you guys how many more ideas I had for light fixtures using the Glowforge.
 Well today’s the day I’m sharing one more DIY light fixture!
-This DIY yard hanging pendant light takes my favorite elements of wall weavings and fiber art and combines it into an amazing statement pendant light for any space.
-Just look at the braided roving and chunky yarn hanging from the natural wood box and that mint and gold pendant light.
-It’s just too good!
+This DIY yarn hanging pendant light combines my favorite elements of wall weavings and fiber art.
+It is an amazing statement pendant light perfect for any space.
+Just look at the braided roving and chunky yarn hanging from the natural wood box.
+And that mint and gold pendant light – it’s just too good!

 Isn’t she a beaut?!
-Even though I used my Glowforge to cut the wood to use for the yarn hanging and the pendant light to fit through, you could totally replicate this light fixture with just basic woodworking tools as well.
+Even though I used my Glowforge to cut the wood, you could totally replicate this light fixture with just basic woodworking tools as well.
 The Glowforge just makes it so much easier and quicker to cut the wood to the perfect shape and size.

 – 1/4″ plywood cut to the following sizes: 2- 20″ by 1.5″, 2- 20″ by 3″, 2- 3.5″ by 1.5″

 – Yarn and roving in various colors and thicknesses

 – Hot glue